 He is lately working on Community Art Projects, research into Participatory Video in the Pacific and working alongside Maori creative professionals within the national body Nga Aho to supervise students and support the enterprise by design Masters Programme – Awatoru.

 Deane Rose Ngatai was co-opted to the role of Secretary in May 2017 and elected at the 2017 AGM.
 Born and raised in Waitakere, Deane descends from Ngati Porou and Tainui.
 She graduated with a Master of Design in 2015 and a Bachelor of Design and Visual Arts with a major in Photography and Media Arts at Unitec, Auckland in 2010.
-As an artist and researcher, Deane is passionate about recording stories from within her community or urban Maori living in Tamaki Makaurau.
-She is particularly interested in the experiences of her generation of urban Maori and their journey through education.
+As an artist and researcher, Deane is passionate about visual storytelling and recording the experiences of her generation of urban Maori living in Tamaki Makaurau.

 While studying, Deane worked at Kura Gallery in Auckland for six years and spent a year in 2015 at Corban Estate Arts Centre as the Arts Administrator and Gallery Shop Coordinator.
 In 2017, Deane began work at Auckland Council as the Arts, Community and Events Graduate as part of the Auckland Council Graduate Programme.
-She is currently on parental leave and resides in Titirangi with her husband and young baby.
+She has recently returned to work from parental leave and is working in the Community Empowerment Unit.
+Deane currently resides in Titirangi with her husband and young baby.

 Suzy Dünser is a ceramic artist living and working in Titirangi, Auckland.
 Her association with Lopdell House Gallery goes back to 1995, when she arrived in New Zealand and became a Friend of the Gallery; she subsequently acted as manager of the gallery shop and was also a member of the Committee in the late 90s.